wn-doolittle/caliper-spec/caliper.md

 TagAnnotation inherits all the properties and requirements defined for its superclass [Annotation](#annotation).
 Additional properties and requirements are described below:

 * `type`: the string value `TagAnnotation` MUST be specified.
-* `tags`: an optional ordered array of one or more string values that represent the tags associated with the annotated [DigitalResource](#digitalResource).
+* `tags`: an optional ordered collection of one or more string values that represent the tags associated with the annotated [DigitalResource](#digitalResource).

 #### Example
 ```json